arm/mlia/README.md

 ##### Output options

 * --output: Name of the file where the report will be saved.
-  The report is also displayed the standard output, as plain text.
-  Valid file extensions (formats) are {.txt,.json,.csv}, anything else will be formatted as plain text.
+The report format is automatically detected based on the file extension.
+Supported formats are: csv, json.

 ##### Optional arguments